Crowe-Brian-J/treehouse_u10_full_stack_app/CHECKLIST.md

 ## Exceeds Expectations
 ---

-[] - The component renders a form allowing a user to sign up by creating a new account, a "Sign Up" button that when clicked sends a POST request to the REST API's /api/users route and signs in the user, and a "Cancel" button that returns the user to the default route (i.e. the list of courses)
+[X] - The component renders a form allowing a user to sign up by creating a new account, a "Sign Up" button that when clicked sends a POST request to the REST API's /api/users route and signs in the user, and a "Cancel" button that returns the user to the default route (i.e. the list of courses)
-[] - Components redirect users to the /error path when requests to the REST API return a "500 Internal Server Error" HTTP status code.
+[X] - Components redirect users to the /error path when requests to the REST API return a "500 Internal Server Error" HTTP status code.

 ---
 # Routes